 Developmental Disabilities Council of OK.

 Jenifer Randle’s GOOD LIFE includes teaching, reading, writing, watching sports, and anything Star Trek.
 She earned her Bachelor’s Degree in Special Education from Southwestern Oklahoma State University, a Master’s Degree in Transition Education and Services from the University of Kansas, and a Certificate in Competitive Integrated Employment for People with Significant Disabilities from Utah State University.
 Jenifer was a Special Education Teacher for fourteen years, spending most of her years teaching students with significant disabilities.
 Jenifer is also a credentialed trainer for Person-Centered Thinking, training others in Person-Centered Thinking skills throughout the state as well as training youth and young adults’ advocacy skills.

-Kelli coordinates classroom accommodations such as test proctoring and extended testing time for students with short or long-term disabilities.
-She also sits on the Accessibility Committee with NSU.
 Kelli was born and raised in New Jersey and graduated from Kean University in NJ with a BA. in Psychology.
 Growing up, sign language was the second language in her home and as a result, Kelli is also fluent in American Sign Language.
 She moved to Oklahoma with her husband and 3 children in 2014.
-She is a former special education teacher/behavior specialist with Broken Arrow.
+She is a former special education teacher/behavior specialist with Broken Arrow and a former Disability Coordinator with NSU.
 She is currently attending NSU to complete her Master's in Leadership - Higher Education Administration.
 She is also a volunteer with Tulsa Animal Welfare and fosters kittens in addition to the house load of her own loving furbabies.

 Francis Tuttle Technology Center